yunshiuan/tomnet-project/benchmark/temporary_testing_version/Readme.txt

 '/../S002a'
 ##################################################################

+Current training session (v12, commit ???[At benchmark/temporary]
+Time: 2019/05/10
+Author: Chuang, Yun-Shiuan
+Output file name: /cache_S002a_v12_commit_???_epoch80000_tuning_batch96_train_step_2M_INIT_LR_10-5

+(1) Try an older version of v7 and see if it works.
+If not, then I should probably refresh the S002a data.

+Note:

 #########################################
-Current training session (v11, commit d2650a[At benchmark/temporary]
+Finished training session (v11, commit d2650a[At benchmark/temporary]
 Time: 2019/05/10
 Author: Chuang, Yun-Shiuan
 Output file name: /cache_S002a_v10_commit_0b68f9_epoch80000_tuning_batch96_train_step_2M_INIT_LR_10-5